mwmwmw/Mizzy/README.md

 * Loopback integration tests
 * Find some way to do MIDI device testing / integration tests

--* *0.0.3* - Add channel support.
-Not exactly sure how to route to the different channels yet, but I'm looking into it.-
 * *0.0.4* - Make MIDI processing opt-in and chainable.

 ----------------------------------